jacky-mh-yam/craniofacial_genomics_notebooks/README.md

 # Integrative multiomic analysis of single-nucleotide variants identifies candidate genes for human craniofacial malformation

-This repostiroy contains code for reproducing the results and figures of our manuscript.
+This repostiroy contains code for reproducing the results and figures of our study.

 The preprint version of this work can be accessed through bioRxiv (DOI: [10.64898/2025.12.29.696805](https://doi.org/10.64898/2025.12.29.696805))